Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

 \subsubsection{Building the Index}

 Indexing in the vector database aims to accelerate the search process for data similar to high-dimensional query embedding.
-Unlike common indexing in databases, indexing in the vector database mainly focuses on supporting efficient approximate nearest neighbor (ANN) search~\citep{21tbd-faiss, 24arxiv-faiss, 20icml-scann} rather than transaction operations like insertion, deletion, and update.
+Unlike common indexing in databases, indexing in the vector database mainly focuses on supporting efficient ANN search~\citep{21tbd-faiss, 24arxiv-faiss, 20icml-scann, 23tkde-anns-survey, 24tkde-quant-anns} rather than transaction operations like insertion, deletion, and update.
 The key challenge of indexing is making a good trade-off between search quality and search efficiency.
-To solve the challenge, there are various specific optimizations in both algorithmic aspects and systematic aspects to be explored, including choices of similarity metrics, dimension reduction (DR) on embeddings, advanced ANN indexing, system-level optimizations, hardware-aware optimization, and so on.
-Due to the page limits, this section discusses the optimizations that significantly affect the search quality and efficiency.
+To solve the challenge, there are various specific optimizations in both algorithmic aspects and systematic aspects to be explored, including choices of similarity metrics, dimension reduction on embeddings, advanced ANN indexing, system-level optimizations, hardware-aware optimization, and so on.
+Here we focus on the optimizations that most strongly affect search quality and efficiency.

-\textbf{Choice of Similarity Metrics.} The similarity metrics are the basic components in the retriever, which measures the degree of relevance between query embeddings and chunk embeddings.
+\textbf{Choice of Similarity Metrics.} The similarity metrics are the basic components in the retriever, which measure the degree of relevance between query embeddings and chunk embeddings.
 The similarity metrics would affect the search quality.
-Typical similarity metrics include cosine similarity, Euclidean similarity, Manhattan distance, and Jaccard similarity.
+Typical similarity metrics include cosine similarity, Euclidean similarity, and Manhattan distance.